linushak/devstarCode/README.md

 <img src="images/spaceship.png">

-In this adventure you will pledge allegiance to one of the rebel squads, with one goal  – becoming the Dev Star.
+In this adventure you will pledge allegiance to one of the rebel squads, everyone sharing the same goal  – becoming the Dev Star.

-Choose your platform space fighter of choice (Node.js, Java or PHP) and develop and deploy cloud native microservices that will help defeat the Alien War Ship.
+Choose your space fighter platform of choice (Node.js, Java or PHP) and develop and deploy cloud native microservices that will help defeat the Alien War Ship.

-To complete the different missions, you will to build, manage and deploy cloud native microservices.
+To complete the different missions, you will build, manage and deploy cloud native microservices.

-+ You will use GitHub to manage the source control and Wercker for continuous integration and continuous deployment of your microservices, in a quick and agile way.
++ You will use GitHub to manage the source control.
+You will use Wercker for continuous integration and continuous deployment of your microservices, in a quick and agile way.
 + You will explore and perform actions related to scaling and operating your microservices.
-+ You will use your creativity to develop features to your microservices that will help you and your squad win!
++ You will use your creativity to develop features to your microservices that will help your squad win!

 ## Introduction ##